-If you are going to be absent for an examination (eg. Half-yearly or Trial HSC examination) you must notify your class teacher, the head teacher of that course and the year advisor, to make arrangements to sit for the examination(s) at an alternate date.
-If this date is before the rest of the cohort you will be required to sign a confidentiality clause.
+If you are going to be absent from an examination (eg. Trial HSC examination: you must notify your class teacher, the course head teacher and year advisor, to arrange to sit for the examination(s) at an alternate date.
+If this date is before the rest of the cohort, you will be required to sign a confidentiality clause.

 If you are ill, it is necessary to contact the school immediately.
-A Doctor's certificate is required to cover an absence from an examination and this should be attached to the Misadventure Form which appears at the back of this booklet.
+A Doctor's certificate is required to cover an absence from an examination, and this should be attached to the Misadventure Form which appears at the back of this booklet.
 A copy of the Misadventure Form is also available on the school website.
-You need the meet with your class teacher(s) to arrange a date to complete the examination(s) which must be within one (1) week of your return to school.
+You need to meet with your class teacher(s) to arrange a date to complete the examination(s) which must be within one (1) week of your return to school.

-If you are ill prior to or during the HSC examination period, you must obtain a Doctor's Certificate and contact the Principal to obtain a NESA Illness/Misadventure Form.
+If you are ill prior to or during the HSC examination period, you must obtain a Doctor's Certificate and contact the principal to obtain a NESA Illness/Misadventure Form.